Governors Island Tolerance Monument-Vital National Symbol

 (Joep de Koning)

-The contemporary relevance of such a museum may best be underscored by the fact that, today, there are more chattel slaves in the world than ever before: between 12 to 27 million.
+The contemporary relevance of such an exhibit may best be underscored by the fact that, today, there are more chattel slaves in the world than ever before: between 12 to 27 million.
 This is in spite of the United Nations' 1948 Universal Declaration of Human Rights, in Article 4, that "No one shall be held in slavery or servitude; slavery and the slave trade shall be prohibited in all their forms."

 It will highlight uplifting exhibits and narratives of Herculean courage as inspirational demonstrations of humanity's capacity for astonishing compassion that emerges from the depths of depravity and indifference.
 The color of the pyramid section will be black to reflect its theme: "Black has an innersound of nothingness bereft of possibilities, a dead nothingness as if the sun had become extinct" so wrote Kadinsky.

-The Tolerance Park will be of architectural uniqueness and cohesiveness and therefore reflective of harmony-in-difference-the ideal condition of the virtue of tolerance.
-It will be a place where 350 years of contrasts will visually dissolve harmoniously into a new and unique village, just as divergences and boundaries melt away through the ethical force of tolerance into common humanity.
+The Tolerance Park will be of architectural uniqueness and cohesiveness and therefore reflective of harmony-in-difference - the ideal condition of the virtue of Tolerance.
+It will be a place where 350 years of contrasts will visually dissolve harmoniously into a new and unique village, just as divergences and boundaries melt away through the ethical force of Tolerance into common humanity.

 Transformation of Governors Island through the Tolerance Park: